 The GitHub Pages version of this Blog is still a work in progress.
-For a better viewing experience, view the source code for ths blog here in its source code tree.
+For a better viewing experience, view the source code for this blog here on GitHub.

 I always thought that npm was just the package manager component of Node.js.
 Actually it is not.
 The name "npm" does not even stand for node package manager.
 According to the npm/cli GitHub repo README.md,